melynx/peekaboo/README.md

 make
 ./read_trace ($trace_folder)/ls-31401/31401
 ```
 If the application forked during tracing, there will be other sub folders.
-For example:
+The structure will be like this:
 ```
 fork-32105
 |----insn.bytemap